KelliePetersen/OOPwithPHP/src/phpadvanced/Design_Patterns.md

-## Important Notes
-•	 A factory is a class or method with responsibility for generating objects.

 ## Summary
-•	 The Singleton pattern: A special class that generates one—and only one—object instance
+•	 Singleton - A special class that generates one, and only one, object instance
-•	 The Factory Method pattern: Building an inheritance hierarchy of creator classes
+•	 Factory Method - Building an inheritance hierarchy of creator classes
-•	 The Abstract Factory pattern: Grouping the creation of functionally related products
+•	 Abstract Factory - Grouping the creation of functionally related products
-•	 The Prototype pattern: Using clone to generate objects
+•	 Prototype - Using clone to generate objects
-•	 The Service Locator pattern: Asking your system for objects
+•	 Service Locator - Asking your system for objects
-•	 The Dependency Injection pattern: Letting your system give you objects
+•	 Dependency Injection - Letting your system give you objects

 ## Strategy Pattern
 The Strategy pattern was used in the Composition example.
 The Strategy Pattern is a behavioral software design pattern